Minimum Order Quantities for Blank Plastic Cards Explained

 • Test your card printer settings with a small sample before committing a large batch to print - color calibration and alignment can vary by printer model and card stock.

 A 50-card program and a 50,000-card program are managed very differently, but both benefit from the same underlying principle: consistent card stock, reliable supply, and a supplier relationship that scales with demand.
 Starting small doesn't mean thinking small.
-Many of the largest card programs Chicago Pipe Essentials supports today began as modest pilots years ago.
+Many of the largest card programs Plastic Card ID supports today began as modest pilots years ago.

 The transition from a small program to a medium or large one is smoother when your supplier is already familiar with your card types, your encoding requirements, and your operational rhythm.
 This is precisely why CPE operates as a strategic partner rather than a transactional vendor - the institutional knowledge built over time has real value when your program grows, changes, or needs to adapt quickly.

-Beyond standard white PVC, Chicago Pipe Essentials supplies a range of specialty card types that serve specific branding, security, and functional purposes.
+Beyond standard white PVC, Plastic Card ID supplies a range of specialty card types that serve specific branding, security, and functional purposes.
 Colored card stock, frosted and clear PVC, custom die-cut shapes, and luxury metal cards in stainless steel, brass, and gold each carry their own minimum order structures - reflecting production complexity and material costs distinct from standard blank cards.

 These aren't niche novelty products.
 Clear and frosted PVC cards have genuine functional and aesthetic applications in VIP programs, premium membership tiers, and event credentials where visual distinction matters.
 A card that looks different signals that it is different - and for programs built around exclusivity or premium positioning, that signal carries real brand value.